websharper-samples/WebsocketChart/README.md

 After 50 generated data the chart starts shifting to avoid overloading.
 ___
 # Running the appliaction

+To see the running application in browser [click here]() or follow the instructions below after cloning this repository:
-After navigate to the `chartingsocket` folder you have to build the project with
+Navigate to the `chartingsocket` folder and build the project with
 ```
 dotnet build
 ```